fimion/alexparty-api/README.rst

 Python based API
 ================

-An backend api designed using Flask web-framework for Alex Party blog.
+An backend api using Flask web-framework and SQLAlchemy for Alex Party blog.